-18. Discretely Presented Component Units
+19. Discretely Presented Component Units

-The University's financial statements include two discretely presented component units as discussed in Note 1.
+The University has two discretely presented component units as discussed in Note 1.
 These component units comprise 100 percent of the transactions and account balances of the aggregate discretely presented component units' columns of the financial statements.
-The following financial information for the Florida Agricultural and Mechanical University Foundation, Inc. and Florida Agricultural and Mechanical University National Alumni Association, Inc. is from the most recently available audited financial statements for the component units:
+The following financial information is from the most recently available audited financial statements for the component units: